With omicron spreading fast, companies are losing patience with unvaccinated employees

 Kroger

 President Biden’s vaccine mandate may be encountering legal challenges, but America’s biggest grocery chain said last week that it’s going to step up pressure on employees to get vaccinated.
-It told them, in another memo, this one obtained by the Wall Street Journal, that starting on January 1, some COVID benefits will expire for unvaccinated workers.
+It told them in an internal memo, this one obtained by the Wall Street Journal, that starting on January 1, some COVID benefits will expire for unvaccinated workers.
 Paid emergency leave will not be available for unvaccinated employees who contract COVID, Kroger said, but it also added that a $50-a-month surcharge would appear on the company health plans of some staff, specifically unvaccinated managers and nonunion employees.

-Kroger says the purpose is partly just modifying policies to encourage safe workplace behavior as everyone “prepares to navigate the next phase of the pandemic.”
+Kroger said the purpose is partly just modifying policies to encourage safe workplace behavior as everyone “prepares to navigate the next phase of the pandemic.”
 It is telling employees who chose to remain unvaccinated and then get coronavirus that they can take paid time off or apply for unpaid leave.
 It’s also been offering a $100 bonus payment as a reward to get the jab.

 Apple

-The Verge also reported yesterday that Apple is rolling back out its in-store mask mandate.
-The company had begun removing the requirement at stores very recently, just since November, but it notes now: “Amid rising cases in many communities, we now require that all customers join our team members in wearing masks while visiting our stores.”
+The Verge reported yesterday that Apple is again requiring customers to wear masks in all its U.S. stores, a mandate it had rolled back for many retail locations as recently as November.
+But it notes now: “Amid rising cases in many communities, we now require that all customers join our team members in wearing masks while visiting our stores.”
 Employees have been required to wear masks for most of the pandemic, but relaxing the rule for customers has reportedly led to outbreaks at some stores.
 Separately, other reports say a number of locations will also reinstate the old occupancy limits, meaning reservations might be in order for your holiday visits.

 JPMorgan Chase

-In yet another memo, JPMorgan has warned unvaccinated employees to just stay away from the bank’s workplace.
-According to the New York Post, its Manhattan headquarters and eight other New York offices will now be “vaccinated only” workplaces.
+JPMorgan has warned unvaccinated employees and guests to just stay away from the bank’s Manhattan offices.
+According to the New York Post, its Manhattan headquarters and eight other local offices will now be “vaccinated only” workplaces.
 Those locations “will now follow relaxed mask guidelines, which only require masks be worn when walking through lobbies, riding in elevators, and in cafes when not eating,” the memo said.
 “Of course, you may continue to wear a mask when not in these areas if you’re more comfortable doing so.”

-JPMorgan’s move is probably motivated more by New York Governor Kathy Hochul’s mask-or-vaccine mandate for state businesses than the federal rule.
+JPMorgan’s move is probably motivated more by New York Governor Kathy Hochul’s mask-or-vaccine mandate for state businesses than by the federal rule.
 “As the pandemic continues to evolve, we can anticipate additional government restrictions and requirements,” the bank’s memo told employees.
 “For now, we believe that vaccinated-only offices are the right way forward.”

 Amtrak goes in reverse

-Not everybody’s policies are getting more draconian though.
+Not everyone’s policies are getting more extreme though.
 With the federal vaccine mandate deadline looming, about 5% of Amtrak’s workers were facing termination for not being vaccinated yet.
-But the rail service says that after a federal court last week halted enforcement of Biden’s mandate for federal contractors (of which Amtrak is one), it decided to “reevaluate our policy.”
+But the rail service said that after a federal court last week halted enforcement of Biden’s mandate for federal contractors (of which Amtrak is one), it decided to “reevaluate our policy.”
 On Tuesday, it announced it was changing course and suspending its own companywide vaccine mandate.

-Amtrak had previously complained that the federal rule would exacerbate the staffing shortages it’s already experiencing, causing it to reduce service.
+Amtrak had previously complained that the federal rule would exacerbate the staffing shortages it was already experiencing, causing it to reduce service.
 Fewer than 500 of its nearly 18,000 employees are unvaccinated or exempt from being vaccinated.
-Amtrak says they will undergo weekly testing as an alternative.
+Amtrak said those employees will undergo weekly testing as an alternative.